More information

 Profile

-Thomas Lambert is Assistant Professor of Finance at Rotterdam School of Management, Erasmus University.
-His research interests are in Banking, Corporate Finance, FinTech, and Political Economy.
+Thomas Lambert is Associate Professor of Finance and Academic Director of the MSc in Finance and Investments at the Rotterdam School of Management, Erasmus University.
+His research interests are in Corporate Finance, Entrepreneurship, FinTech, and Political Economy.
 His work has been presented at major conferences around the world, including the AEA, EFA, SFS Cavalcade and FIRS meetings, and published in leading academic journals, including the Economic Journal and Management Science.
 He received several grants, including a Veni grant from the Dutch Research Council (NWO).
-Thomas holds a PhD degree in Finance jointly from the Université catholique de Louvain and Université Lille 2, an MA in Economics from the Université catholique de Louvain and has been a visiting scholar at the London Business School.
-In 2016, he was awarded the Banque de France Foundation Prize for the best thesis in Monetary and Financial Economics.
-See his webpage: www.sites.google.com/site/lambertthom.
+Thomas holds a PhD degree in Finance from the Université catholique de Louvain, an MA in Economics from the Université catholique de Louvain and has been a visiting scholar at HEC Paris and London Business School.
+He was also awarded the 2016 Banque de France Foundation Prize for the best thesis in Monetary and Financial Economics and the 2020 ERIM Prize for Outstanding Performance by a Young Researcher.

 Publications